International Service for Human Rights (ISHR)

 - Interns also have opportunities to interact and network with human rights defenders, diplomats or other UN and NGO professionals both at the United Nations and at ISHR’s office (or remotely) during meetings;

-- Where appropriate or necessary for their work, ISHR staff will provide practical sessions and guidance, for example on utilising communications technologies, etc.
+- Where appropriate or necessary for their work, ISHR staff will provide practical sessions and guidance, for example on monitoring UN mechanisms, drafting reports and advocacy documents, utilising communications technologies, etc.

-The internship is preferably to be completed on-site, in ISHR’s Geneva offices.
-However, ISHR will consider applicants who are unable to travel or work on-site.
-Please indicate in your application whether you will be able to work on-site or remotely.
+ISHR will consider applicants who are unable to travel or work on-site due to COVID-19 related travel restrictions.
+This will be considered on a case-by-case basis.
+Please indicate in your application whether you will be able to work on-site or wish to be considered for a remote position.

 ISHR is firmly committed to having a diverse team and to the principle of equal employment opportunity.
 ISHR's policy is to practice fair and non-discriminatory recruitment and selection procedures and strive for diverse, international and multicultural personnel.